-If you'll be 17 years old or younger on July 31, 2019, you'll be eligible for the youth permit drawing when you apply for your permit.
+If you'll be 17 years old or younger on July 31, 2020, you'll be eligible for the youth permit drawing when you apply for your permit.

-You can submit an application as an individual hunter or this year, for the first time, as a member of a youth-only group.
+You can submit an application as an individual hunter or as a member of a youth-only group.
 For more information on applying as part of a youth-only group, see page 12.

-With a turkey limited-entry permit, you can hunt only the region listed on your permit from April 13-25, 2019.
-And, if you don't harvest a turkey during the limited-entry season, you may participate in the spring general-season youth hunt and the spring general season.
-Once the general-season hunts begin, you may hunt in the statewide general-season area.
+With a turkey limited-entry permit, you can hunt only the region listed on your permit from April 11-30, 2020.
+And, if you don't harvest a turkey during the limited-entry